Nicole S Johnson

 Scholarship, Research & Creative Activities

 Nicole’s formal education includes a BA in Psychology/Sociology, a Diploma in Assaulted Women and Children’s Counselling Advocacy and a Master’s in Education.
-She is a certified trainer in Non Violent Physical Crisis Intervention (CPI) through the International CPI Institute, a Compassion Fatigue Specialist and is trained in advanced level REIKI.
-Nicole is a committed lifelong learner and is currently studying alternative/holistic approaches to healing, including REIKI, Reflexology, Mindfulness Meditation and Yoga.
+She is a certified trainer in Non Violent Physical Crisis Intervention (CPI) through the International CPI Institute, a Compassion Fatigue Specialist and is trained in Masters level REIKI.

-Nicole’s teaching style is guided by several social work and adult education theories and techniques, drawing upon an empowerment, strength based model and anti-oppressive framework.
-She is passionate about social justice issues and supporting her students to become change agents in their own communities.
+Nicole’s teaching style is guided by several social work and adult education theories and techniques, incorporating an Anti-Racism/Anti-Oppression, empowerment, strength based model and student centric framework.
+She is passionate about working alongside her students to help them enhance their helping skills and advocacy skills to be change agents in their own communities.